mateuszgabor/gans/README.md

 - `-nz`: Size of the latent vector (default: `100`).
 - `-workers`: Number of worker threads for loading data (default: `4`).

-All models were trained with default parameters.
+All models were trained according to the following commands.
 To train standard DCGAN use the following command:
 ```
 python train_gan.py -net dcgan
 ```